Skip to content

 Getting started with sbi

-The overall goal of simulation-based inference is to algorithmically identify model parameters which are consistent with data.
+The overall goal of simulation-based inference is to algorithmically identify parameters which are consistent with data and prior knowledge.
+To do so, sbi uses Bayesian inference:

 import torch